acook/hyperluminal/README.markdown

 "Chunky bacon."
 ~~~

-Numeric literals can be created simply:
+Numeric literals can be created in the usual way:

 ~~~
 42